AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-09

-  Todays goal is to create the process that starts automatic monitoring for the alerts and prints
+  Todays goal is to create the process that starts automatic monitoring for the alerts and prints Quite big issues with VS-Code, when trying to run file on my laptop with Ubuntu i get module errors and can't test my program, no issue on my windows laptop for some reason.
+Spent most of my day trying to solve this with no luck or progress